Finance & Tax Consultants

 1. Keep Accurate Records

-Small businesses must keep accurate financial records, including invoices, receipts, bank statements, and payroll records.
+Small businesses must keep accurate financial records, including invoices, receipts, bank statements, and payroll records, and the ATO generally requires these kept for five years.
 This information is essential for preparing tax returns and complying with other financial obligations.

 2. Use Accounting Software